WISDOM + COMPASSION

 divorce law and civil litigation

-A fierce advocate in the courtroom, Ran deeply appreciates the value of timely and amicable resolutions.
-Often than not, preserving an ongoing relationship is as important as maximizing one’s own legal interests.
+Ran Tao, Barrister and Solicitor is the Principal Lawyer at Tao Law Professional Corporation.
+A fierce advocate in the courtroom, Ran appreciates the value of timely resolutions and other intangible benefits informed by the client’s objectives.
+Specially in some cases, preserving an ongoing relationship is as important as maximizing one’s own legal interests.

 On the other hand, Ran does not shy away from difficult matters, as many other lawyers may.
-Ran shines in complex matters that are either “numbers heavy”, overly contentious, or involving fraud or various abuses.
-In high conflict litigations, litigators often must try to reveal the truth in a matter, so the client’s interests can be protected.
+Ran shines in complex matters that are either “numbers heavy”, overly contentious, or involving complicated allegations, for example those involving fraud or abuse of some sort.
+In high conflict litigations, litigators often undertakes to determine the truth of the matter, so the client’s interests can be protected.

-Ran regularly takes on cases involving foreign legal systems or foreign judgments, and Ran is well versed in private international laws (i.e., conflict of laws).
+Ran regularly takes on cases involving foreign legal systems or foreign judgments, and Ran has considerable experiences in matters involving jurisdictional issues, which require understanding of private international law (i.e., conflict of laws).

-Ran regularly appears before the Superior Court of Justice for conferences and contested motions.
+Ran regularly appears before the Superior Court of Justice.
 He has also appeared before the Ontario Court of Justice and the Small Claims Court.

 Ran is a member of the Law Society of Ontario, the Advocates’ Society, Toronto Lawyers Association, the Federation of Asian Canadian Lawyers.